The project's goal is to build an all-in-all support

 When do the preparatory courses start?

-Due to the current situation, this year we will have an online preparation day on 9th October 2020.
-Every new CTS student will receive an e-mail link to the event.
+Due to the current situation, last winter semester we offered an online preparation day on 9th October 2020.

 Do I have to sign up for the preparatory courses?